build-trust/ockam-documentation/guides/examples/abac.md

 # Create an identity and authenticate the identity for this x node
 # with the Orchestrator project.
 #
-# This identity will use the enrollment token that has the attribute of
+# This identity will use the enrollment ticket that has the attribute of
 # `component=x` attached
-ockam identity create x_identity ockam project enroll $x_token --identity x_identity
+ockam identity create x_identity ockam project enroll x.ticket --identity x_identity

 # Create a node targeting the project as the x identity.
 ockam node create x --identity x_identity

 # Set a policy and create a new tcp-inlet for node x.
-ockam policy create --at x --resource tcp-inlet --expression '(= subject.component "control")' ockam tcp-inlet create --at /node/x --from 127.0.0.1:8000 --to /project/default/service/forward_to_control_plane1/secure/api/service/outlet
+ockam policy create --at x --resource tcp-inlet --expression '(= subject.component "control")' ockam tcp-inlet create --at /node/x --from 127.0.0.1:8000 --to control_plane1

 # Sends a request to our `x` tcp-inlet and will be denied (this will timeout)
 curl --fail --head --max-time 5 127.0.0.1:8000